 When you open a website, your device doesn’t magically know where “the site” lives; it resolves a domain name to an IP address and then sends packets toward that destination.
 Routers along the path read the destination IP and forward traffic step by step, like a relay of sorting offices that only care about the next hop.
 Operationally, this is why outages can be partial: the website may be “up,” yet certain networks can’t reach it because a route, peering link, or security filter fails somewhere in between.

 From our build-and-debug trenches, we think of IP addressing as the internet’s “delivery layer,” while the application (your browser, your mobile app, your API client) provides the meaning.
 That separation matters for businesses because troubleshooting often starts below the application.
-If a user reports “login is broken,” checking whether requests even reach the server IP—and whether responses can return to the client IP—is sometimes the fastest way to divide app bugs from network realities.
+If a user reports “login is broken,” checking whether requests reach the server IP—and whether responses return to the client IP—is often the fastest way to separate app bugs from network realities.

 3. TCP/IP basics and why your IP address may change when you switch networks

-Most everyday internet traffic relies on the TCP/IP suite: IP gets packets to the right network endpoint, while TCP (or alternatives like UDP) handles how data is exchanged and reassembled.
+Most everyday internet traffic relies on the TCP/IP suite: IP delivers packets to the correct network endpoint, while TCP (or alternatives like UDP) handles data exchange and reassembly.
 Under the hood, your current network decides which IP address you present to the wider internet, so moving between networks often means your “public face” changes.
 For example, switching from home Wi‑Fi to cellular data typically puts you behind an entirely different ISP infrastructure with different addressing, routing, and security policies.

 From a practical standpoint, IP change is a feature, not a bug.
 Residential ISPs often rotate addresses over time, and enterprise networks may assign different egress IPs depending on VPN status, location, or security posture.
 In our consulting work, we’ve seen teams accidentally design fragile allowlists—assuming a single IP will remain stable—only to discover that reliability requires an explicit strategy (static IPs, managed VPN egress, or identity-based controls) rather than hope.